xuetao666/625_Group5/README.md

 #################################################################################################################################################################################
 For Report draft

 # 1. Background and Objectives

 With a high prevalence of overweight individuals growing in the US, there is a trend of increasing prevalence in diabetes as well.
-To better control and prevent the development of diabetes, we aim to discover the most significant covariates and find the best machine learning algorithm for predicting diabetes, thus could give individuals prevention ideas and help with earlier diagnosis of diabetes.
+To better control and prevent the development of diabetes, we aim to discover the most significant covariates and find the best machine learning algorithm for predicting diabetes, thus could give individual prevention ideas and help with earlier diagnosis of diabetes.

 # 2. Method
 ## 2.1 Study Population
-The Dataset we used is the National Health and Nutrition Examination Survey (NHANES), a program of studies designed to assess the health and nutritional status of adults and children in the United States,provided by the Centers for Disease Control and Prevention (CDC).
+The Dataset we will be using is the National Health and Nutrition Examination Survey (NHANES), a program of studies designed to assess the health and nutritional status of adults and children in the United States,provided by the Centers for Disease Control and Prevention (CDC).
 The data range from 1999-2018, each with two years of a cross-sectional study.
 Different individuals were enrolled every two years.
-Variables are classified in demographic, dietary, examination, laboratory, and questionnaire areas.
+Data includes demographic, dietary, examination, laboratory, and questionnaire data.

-## 2.2 Data Cleaning
+## 2.2 Data cleaning
 * Drop datasets without Sequence ID information
-* Select the subset with information appearing in more or equals to 10 year period. （我们不是很确定这个是什么意思，是data吗还是variables）
+* Select the datasets with information appearing in more or equals to 10 year period.
 * Use easy-to-obtain variabels: Demographic, Questionnaires and easy examination like Weight, Height, Oral, Vision and Audiometry.
 * Variables in the Diabetes questionnaire was dropped, only keep DIQ010 as outcome.
 * survey weights related variables were excluded.